Buying property in Japan as an American: Full guide

 It might be tricky to get financing for your dream home, but it’s not impossible.
 Meet all the necessary legal requirements and correctly fill out your paperwork to kickstart your Japanese adventure!

-To start sending payments in over 160 countries – all at the fair mid-market rate – check out Wise.
+To start sending large amounts to over 160 countries – all at the fair mid-market rate – check out Wise.

 💡 More on Japan